Mill City Mentors

 Who are Mill City Mentors?
 They are every day citizens who want to have fun and make a difference in the life of a child.
 To get involved as a volunteer mentor, Mill City Mentoring staff will work with you to make the process as easy as possible.
 New volunteers must be at least 21 years old, be able to make a one year time commitment to the program, and complete an intake which includes an application, interview, training and background check.

-To learn more about all volunteering opportunities or receive an application, contact email@example.com or download the application here
+To learn more about all volunteering opportunities or fill in an application, contact firstname.lastname@example.org or

 To get a child enrolled for Mill City Mentors, the child must be between the ages of 7-22 and reside in one of the 17 communities.
 Anyone can make a referral to the program, but the parent/ guardian needs to be in agreement to the program if the youth is under 18, and the youth must want a mentor.
 Program staff must complete the enrollment process to determine youth suitability, which includes meeting with the parent and child.
-For a child application, please contact the listed staff member.
+For a child application, please contact the listed staff member or click the link below.

 Below is an email from the parents of our first eMentoring match.
 They’re expressing very positive results so this appears to be a good way for us to move forward with that type of mentoring!